COAL IN CHINA

 Transporting Coal in China

-Bring coal to homes The logistics of coal are a problem in China.
+Coal-producing area in Shaanxi The logistics of coal are a problem in China.
 Most of China’s coal deposits in the north, west and the interior of China while the industries are in the south and on the coast.
 Half of China’s railways capacity is used to transport coal.
 At peak times, 200-carriage trains pulled by powerful engines pass every 10 minutes on single rails through northern China, en route to ports and major power plants on the wealthy eastern seaboard.

 China currently moves only 55 percent of its coal by rail, which is down from 80 percent a decade ago, as many coal users have been forced by inadequate rail capacity to haul coal in trucks instead.
 The trucks burn 10 or more times as much fuel per mile to haul a ton of coal.

 One of the biggest challenges in China is moving coal from inland production areas to power stations and industries in the coastal regions.
 Most of it is moved by train.
 Sometimes there is so much coal to be moved there is danger of overwhelming the transportation system.
 The rail system devotes 40 percent of its capacity to moving coal but still can’t keep up with demand or supply enough railway cars to transport the coal.
 Bottlenecks in coal transportation have contributed to energy shortages.